 YPL Book Group, led by Leslie Altman, meets the 3rd Thursday of the month at 2 PM.
 Newcomers always welcome.
 Meets in the Simpkins Reading Room.

-May: Thursday, May 15th at 2 PM
+August: Thursday, August 21st at 2 PM

 FYI: Past YPL Book Group picks include: